-We’ve Fought for Families Like Yours Since 1996
+We’ve Fought for Families Like Yours in Central Illinois Since 1996

 It is important that family members who have lost a loved one due to another individual’s negligence understand that they have rights and may be entitled to file a wrongful death claim.
 According to the Centers for Disease Control and Prevention (CDC), unintentional injuries are the fifth leading cause of death in America.
 Such fatal injuries can stem from auto accidents, workplace accidents, violence, and even poisonings.

 If you lost a loved one and believe someone else is accountable, The Tapella & Eberspacher Law Firm can offer guidance.
 Our Charleston wrongful death lawyers know you are going through a difficult time and we want to alleviate the stress and frustration you are experiencing.
-If you work with our firm, we can investigate the circumstances surrounding your loss to determine who is responsible.
-We can take the appropriate steps to see justice served.
+If you work with our firm, we can investigate the circumstances surrounding your loss to determine who is responsible and take the appropriate steps to see justice served.